dgiofre/KNOP/README.md

 ## Kinetic monte carlo code driven by a Neural netwOrk Potential

-  Implementation of this scheme was achieved by incorporating the KMC algoritm into i-Pi, which is a universal force engine interface code written in Python, designed to be used together with an ab-initio, force-field, or Neural Network potential evaluation of the interactions between the atoms.
+  Implementation of this scheme was achieved by incorporating the kinetic Monte Carlo (KMC) algoritm into i-Pi, which is a universal force engine interface code written in Python, designed to be used together with an ab-initio, force-field, or Neural Network potential evaluation of the interactions between the atoms.

 ## KNOP is a specific engine of i-Pi software
   kinetic MC simulation algorithm carries out elementary swaps on a virtual 3D grid with Periodic Boundery Condiction applied.
   This grid is on-lattice and follows the fcc-sites (example for Al).
 It can represent an idealized picture of vacancy migrations and precipitation sequence for fcc-alloy with many trace elements (example for two trace elements, i.e. Silicon and Magnesium).
   The defects as solute atoms and vacancies, are artificially and randomly introduced into